What are the best areas to stay in Phuket

 What’s Not?

-- Hotels can be expensive, and you will use their facilities quite a lot, and expenses can add up fast.
+- Hotels can be expensive, and you will probably use their restaurants and bars often, and expenses can add up quickly.

 What’s Good?

-- Fantastic beach with powder sand and clear blue water (high season!)
+- It’s a fantastic beach with powder sand and clear blue water (high season!).

 What’s Not?

-There is only a handful of hotels in this neighbourhood, but The Nai Harn is a fantastic resort to enjoy in this part of Phuket.
+This neighbourhood has only a handful of hotels, but The Nai Harn is a fantastic resort to enjoy in this part of Phuket.

 What’s Good?